junxit/us-congress-bills-112/bill.md

     >     - **(iv)** emerging trends.
     >   - **(C)** *Initial conferral* The first conferral shall be initiated not later than 6 months after the date of enactment of the Violence Against Women Reauthorization Act of 2011.
     >   - **(D)** *Report* Not later than 90 days after the conclusion of each conferral period, the Office on Violence Against Women shall publish a comprehensive report that—
-    >     - **(i)** summarizes the issues presented during conferral and what, if any, policies it intends to implement to address those issues; and
+    >     - **(i)** summarizes the issues presented during conferral and what, if any, policies it intends to implement to address those issues;
     >     - **(ii)** is made available to the public on the Office on Violence Against Women’s website and submitted to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives.
     > - **(16)** *Accountability* All grants awarded by the Attorney General under this Act shall be subject to the following accountability provisions:
     >   - **(A)** *Audit requirement*